MichaelGekht/Employee-Portal/README.md

 ## Our company follows the principles of effective, open communication, the basis of which are:
 • Mutual respect.
 >
-• Adherence to ethical norms  and communication code :
->
-**A. We speak politely and honestly.** If something is going wrong, the situation must be dis- closed in a professional, open form.
+**We speak politely and honestly.** If something is going wrong, the situation must be dis- closed in a professional, open form.
 When a problematic situation comes up, our main goal is to establish clarity and correct it.
 >
-**B. We speak constructively.** We steer discussions in the direction that will help us achieve our goals and will lead us to clear conclusions and decisions.
+**We speak constructively.** We steer discussions in the direction that will help us achieve our goals and will lead us to clear conclusions and decisions.
 >
-**C. We react to our colleagues’ messages, especially to urgent messages and questions.** If we have nothing to say on the matter at hand, we show respect and awareness, leaving a reaction to the message.
+**We react to our colleagues’ messages, especially to urgent messages and questions.** If we have nothing to say on the matter at hand, we show respect and awareness, leaving a reaction to the message.
 >
-**D. We do not complain.** We approach discussions in a stable emotional condition, leaving emotions outside of work.
+**We do not complain.** We approach discussions in a stable emotional condition, leaving emotions outside of work.
 >
-**E. We do not discuss politics.** This is not an appropriate topic to discuss at work.
+**We do not discuss politics.** This is not an appropriate topic to discuss at work.

 ## Acceptable reaction speed:
 **24 Hours:** Maximum amount of time allowed for: